Tag Archives: Jessica Chastain

 The movie stars James McAvoy as Charles Xavier, Kodi Smit-McPhee as Nightcrawler, Tye Sheridan as Cyclops, Alexandra Shipp as Storm, Michael Fassbender as Erik Lehnsherr, Sophie Turner as Jean Grey, Jennifer Lawrence as Raven/Mystique, and Jessica Chastain as Smith.

-New faces and a new director makes for a promising movie.
+New faces and a new director make for a promising movie.
 Kinberg is favorably familiar with the story that follows Jean Grey, played by Turner, who begins to develop incredible powers that corrupt and turn her into a Dark Phoenix.
 The second trailer starts off with Grey being with her mother and father.
 It’s a happy moment that turns to destruction and death.

 The X-Men will have to decide if the life of a team member is worth more than all the people living in the world.
 That shouldn’t be too hard to figure out.
 Don’t you think?